The Aviation Law Review: Serbia

 The lease agreement requires prior approval by the CAD for each certified aircraft that is intended for use by the operator.
 If an aircraft is leased from a third-country operator, there are additional requirements, which differ depending on whether the aircraft takes either a wet lease or a dry lease.

-With regard to a wet-lease aircraft from third-country operator, the initial operator is obliged to provide the CAD with a valid AOC that is in accordance with ICAO Annex 6, stating that the safety standards of the third-country operator are the same as those in Regulation (EU) No. 2042/2003, and that the aircraft has a COA, in accordance with ICAO Annex 8.
+With regard to a wet-lease aircraft from a third-country operator, the initial operator is obliged to provide the CAD with a valid AOC that is in accordance with ICAO Annex 6, stating that the safety standards of the third-country operator are the same as those in the Regulation on occurrence reporting in civil aviation,26 and that the aircraft has a COA in accordance with ICAO Annex 8.
 If an operator from Serbia takes a dry-lease aircraft, the operator must demonstrate to the CAD that there are operational requirements that may not be satisfied by the lease of an aircraft registered in the European Union and that the duration of the lease contract does not exceed seven months in any consecutive 12-month period.

 The operator of public transport must determine the person accountable for the following fields of management and control: